Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we propose ARGP mapping approach for online UAV-based terrain monitoring.
-We introduce a novel use of an integral GP kernel for capturing the correlation of two rectangular grid cells and use Nd-tree to store our map.
-This enables us to adapt the map resolution on-the-fly.
-Our results show that our approach is more efficient than traditional fixed-resolution mapping in terms of mapping time and memory consumption.
-Faster mapping update also facilitates adaptive path planning, thus yields a more efficient performance in autonomous terrain monitoring tasks using UAVs.
-The performance of our approach was validated using real-world data in a surface temperature mapping scenario.
-Future work will study more scalable and multi-robot mapping applications.
+In this paper, we propose a new approach for online field mapping.
+We introduce a novel use of an integral kernel in GP fusion framework and use ND-tree to store our map.
+Combining these two elements enables us to adapt the map resolution on-the-fly while neatly maintaining spatial correlations.
+Results show that our approach achieves competitive performance in terms of mapping efficiency, memory usage, and map quality.
+The applicability of our approach is validated using real-world data in a surface temperature mapping scenario.
+Moreover, we demonstrate that faster and more accurate map updates facilitate adaptive path planning for efficient information gathering in robotic applications.

+A major drawback of our approach is the irreversible merging operation, which could limit its applicability in dynamic environments, as merged grid cells cannot be efficiently partitioned again.
+Future work will study adaptive-resolution mapping approach for large-scale and dynamic environments.